Azure-Samples/azure-search-dotnet-samples/tutorial-ai-enrichment/README.md

 1. For the Blob container, get the connection string.
 1. For Azure Cognitive Search, get the service name, admin API key, and a query API key.

-This sample is available in two versions.

-+ **v10** uses the previous [Microsoft.Azure.Search](https://docs.microsoft.com/dotnet/api/overview/azure/search/client10) client libraries

-+ **v11** uses the new [Azure.Search.Documents](https://docs.microsoft.com/dotnet/api/overview/azure/search.documents-readme) client library, highly recommended for all new projects
+This sample is available in two versions. **V10** uses the deprecated [Microsoft.Azure.Search](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.search) client libraries.
+We recommend **v11** and the new [Azure.Search.Documents](https://docs.microsoft.com/dotnet/api/overview/azure/search.documents-readme) client library for all new projects.

 ## Run the sample